 The Chip Erase (CE) instruction is entered by driving Chip Select $(\overline{S})$ Low, followed by the instruction code on Serial Data Input (DIO).
 Chip Select $(\overline{S})$ must be driven Low for the entire duration of the sequence.

 The instruction sequence is shown in Figure 16.
+Chip Select

-Chip Select is not executed.
-As soon as Chip Select ( $\overline{S}$ ) is driven High, the self-timed Chip Erase cycle (whose duration is $t{CE}$ ) is initiated.
+(S) must be driven High after the eighth bit of the instruction code has been latched in, otherwise the Bulk Erase instruction is not executed.
+As soon as Chip Select $(\overline{S})$ is driven High, the self-timed Chip Erase cycle (whose duration is $t{\text{CE}})$ is initiated.
 While the Chip Erase cycle is in progress, the Status Register may be read to check the value of the Write In Progress (WIP) bit.
 The Write In Progress (WIP) bit is 1 during the self-timed Chip Erase cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.